 Neither Steve Nieman, Richard Foley, Terry Dayton nor Bill Davidge has any family relationship with any of the officers or directors of the Company-AAG, nor are they parties to, or in any way involved in any securities litigation involving the Company-AAG or any other registrant.
 None of them are promoters or control persons.
 None of them have been in involved in any bankruptcy petitions or proceedings.
-None of them have been involved in any type of transaction or any other type of business relationship with the Company-AAG, other than Mr. Nieman's employment as a pilot, Mr. Dayton's employment as a communication agent with Horizon Air, and Mr. Davidge's as an aircraft mechanic.
-None of them have been involved in any solicitation of any registrant within the last five years, other than the solicitations at the AAG since 2003.
+Mr. Foley is involved in one lawsuit against an unrelated publicly-NYSE-traded company.
+None of them have been involved in any transaction or any other type of business relationship with the Company-AAG, other than Mr. Nieman's employment as a pilot, Mr. Dayton's employment as a communication agent with Horizon Air, and Mr. Davidge's as an aircraft mechanic.
+None of them have been involved in any solicitation of any registrant with the last five years, other than the solicitations at the

+AAG since 2003.
 None of them have received any payment or income, other than Mr. Nieman's, Mr. Dayton's and Mr. Davidge's within the normal course of their regular employment.